 Train at 6pm

 The afternoon snack bridges the gap between lunch and training.
-Don't skip it - six hours without food means low energy.
+Do not skip it - six hours without food means low energy.

 Late Evening Training (8pm session)